AMIN-SUAAD/advanced-software-engineering-main-updated/README.md

     “handleAddProduct” is an anonymous function as it has no name.

-    Additionally, visit the following link for screenshots:
+    Additionally, visit the following link for more details:

     https://github.com/AMIN-SUAAD/s-ema-john-simple-main-updated/tree/main/11%20points